lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 When writing tests, you can await the `updateComplete` Promise before making assertions about the component’s internal DOM.

-If you have an event that may depend on the state of the component’s internal DOM, you can await the `updateComplete` Promise before firing an event.
+It is a good practice to dispatch events from components after rendering has completed, so that the event's listeners see the fully rendered state of the component.
+To do so, you can await the `updateComplete` Promise before firing the event.

   ```js
   async _loginClickHandler() {